xiangzhai/vectorscan/README.md

 # About Vectorscan

 A fork of Intel's Hyperscan, modified to run on more platforms.
-Currently ARM NEON/ASIMD and Power VSX are 100% functional.
+Currently ARM NEON/ASIMD, Power VSX and LoongArch LSX are 100% functional.
 ARM SVE2 support is in ongoing with access to hardware now.
 More platforms will follow in the future.
 Further more, starting 5.4.12 there is now a [SIMDe](https://github.com/simd-everywhere/simde) port, which can be either used for platforms without official SIMD support,